Time Out says

-This hugely popular, capital-wide annual festival of architecture celebrates its twenty-fourth anniversary in 2016 and takes place over the weekend of September 17 and 18.
-The festival allows access to hundreds of buildings not normally open to the public – private homes, government buildings, historic sites, educational establishments and many others.
+Open House, the hugely popular, capital-wide annual festival of architecture, is back in London in 2019, taking place over the weekend of September 21 and 22.
+The festival gives Londoners access to hundreds of buildings not normally open to the public, including unusual private homes, government buildings, historic sites, educational establishments and many others.

 Average User Rating

 - 5 star:10

 - 4 star:5

 - 2 star:0